-Groundbreaking EV manufacturer Tesla has managed to emulate Hoover, Dyson, and Band-Aid and has developed a brand synonymous with a generic product.
+Groundbreaking EV manufacturer Tesla has somewhat emulated Hoover, Dyson, and Band-Aid, developing a brand synonymous with a generic product.
 In the electric vehicle market, the brand is now firmly established, indicating that Tesla is one of the significant investment opportunities of the decade.

 YOUR CAPITAL IS AT RISK

 Tesla and the EV sector are hard to ignore, having already captured the imagination of retail investors who own a staggering 79.85% of the firm's shares.
 If you're thinking of following that trend, this article is an easy-to-follow guide on how to buy Tesla shares.